primarypigments/memory-game/README.md

 ![screenshot](documentation/features/feature-1-hero.png)

-- **Social media acessablitiy**
+- **Social media accessibility**

-    - This gives the user the ability to share our game and share their experince.
+    - This gives the user the ability to share our game and share their experience.

 ![screenshot](documentation/features/feature-2-social.png)

 - **Timer**

     - The time give the user the ability to start and unlock the card by pushing the start button.
-This also stop the user ffrom cheating.
+This also stop the user from cheating.
 By pushing the stop button gives the user the chance to stop the game and take a break.
-The reset button will reset the game eteirly.
+The reset button will reset the game entirely.

 ![screenshot](documentation/features/feature-3-timer-start-stop-reset.png)

- **Return to home Sreen**
+ **Return to home Screen**

     - This gives the user access to return to the home screen to head over the rules again.
 ![screenshot](documentation/features/feature-4-return.png)